-Auxly Cannabis gained more of Canada’s recreational marijuana market than any of its competitors in 2021, and the Toronto-based licensed producer has its sights set on even more.
+Auxly Cannabis Group gained more of Canada’s recreational marijuana market than any of its competitors in 2021, and the Toronto-based licensed producer has its sights set on even more.

 The company more than doubled its share of Canada’s record cannabis sales this year, while competitors such as Smiths Falls-headquartered Canopy Growth and New York-based Tilray struggled mightily.